aryananand27/task-management-assign/README.md

 # Task Management System

 Welcome to the Task Management System!
-This is a RESTful API built with Node.js, Express, and Sequelize, designed to manage tasks with PostgreSQL as the database.
+This is a Full Stack Application built with Node.js, Express, Sequelize, Typescript, React.js, Redux Toolkit designed to manage tasks with PostgreSQL as the database.
 This README will guide you through setting up and running the backend annd frontend on your local machine.

 ## Table of Contents
 - [Prerequisites](#prerequisites)